TheHarbyb/TheHarbyb/README.md

 # Hi there, I'm Habeeb👋

-I'm an Aspiring Data Analyst with a background in Physics and now focused on using data to solve practical analytics, creating dashboards, and data storytelling.
+I'm an Aspiring Data Analyst with a background in Physics and now focused on using data tools to solve practical analytic problems, creating dashboards, and data storytelling.

 ## Tools I work with;
 -Microsoft Excel